mhmirza/DataViz/finalproject3.md

 6. [Kaggle](https://www.kaggle.com/thomaskonstantin/fashion-researchpersonal-and-garment-information) with a downloaded copy which can be found here []().
 7. [U.S. Environmental Protection Agency](https://www.epa.gov/facts-and-figures-about-materials-waste-and-recycling/textiles-material-specific-data#TextilesTableandGraph) with a downloaded copy which can be found here []().
 8. [Our World in Data](https://ourworldindata.org/grapher/plastic-production-polymer?tab=table) with a downloaded copy which can be found here []().
+9. [International Union for Conservation of Nature](https://portals.iucn.org/library/sites/library/files/documents/2017-002-En.pdf) with a downloaded copy which can be found here []().
+10. [TheGreens/EFA](https://www.annacavazzini.eu/wp-content/uploads/GreensEFA-study-on-Europes-Child-Labour-Footprint.pdf) with a downloaded copy which can be found here []().
+11.

 #### Other Citations